Chinese Butterfly: Reception

 Writing for Something Else!, S. Victor Aaron commented: "Chinese Butterfly breaks no new ground but in this case, that can be completely forgiven.
 The Chick Corea + Steve Gadd Band cover old ground with such vigor, inspiration and mastery that makes this album just as essential in 2018 as it would have been in 1978."

 In an article for Jazz Times, Mac Randall remarked: "Chinese Butterfly is pretty much what you'd expect from two masters of their respective instruments: a lengthy clinic in exploratory improvisation, tight rhythmic interplay and attention-getting virtuosity."

-Jazz Monthly's Scott Yanow wrote: "The sound of the band is often very much like some of Corea's freelance projects of the mid-to-late 1970s...
+Jazz Monthlys Scott Yanow wrote: "The sound of the band is often very much like some of Corea's freelance projects of the mid-to-late 1970s...
 Gadd is in a supportive role, clearly enjoying interacting with the other musicians...
 Always distinctive on electric piano and synthesizer...
 Corea is in particularly exuberant form."

-Pablo Gorondi of the Daily Herald called the recording "an album full of creativity and chops," and stated: "Even after Corea and Gadd move on to other projects, Chinese Butterfly will remain as an impressive memento of their present collaboration."

-WBGO's Gary Walker commented: "Any Chick Corea exploration is a fine thing.
+Pablo Gorondi of the Daily Herald called the recording "an album full of creativity and chops," and stated: "Even after Corea and Gadd move on to other projects, Chinese Butterfly will remain as an impressive memento of their present collaboration."WBGOs Gary Walker commented: "Any Chick Corea exploration is a fine thing.
 To travel with a cat with such a fine tuned rhythmic sense makes it that more enjoyable."

 Chris Cooke, writing for KIOS-FM, remarked: "The long anticipated musical summit is worth listening to."